nelsonjchen/cowboystyle/README.md

 *Remember to have images uploaded onto the test subreddits beforehand!*

-It is assumed that you have moderator privledges on all subreddits mentioned in the `.env` file.
+It is assumed that you have moderator privileges on all subreddits mentioned in the `.env` file.

 ## SCSS Compass